 Clinician Acceptance: Will doctors and nurses actually adopt this, or will it disrupt their workflow?

 Even the most powerful AI is useless if clinicians refuse to use it.
-Doctors and nurses are already stretched thin—any technology that complicates their workflow is dead on arrival.
+Doctors and nurses are already stretched thin and any technology that complicates their workflow is dead on arrival.
 AI solutions must integrate seamlessly into existing systems (EHRs, imaging tools, decision support).
 If adoption requires a major behavioral shift, expect heavy resistance.
+This is particularly crucial when introducing new medical devices or surgical robotics into clinical practice.

 What to focus on: